argoproj/argo-events/docs/tutorials/01-introduction.md

 # Introduction

 In this tutorial, we will cover every aspect of Argo Events and demonstrate how you can leverage these features to build an event driven workflow pipeline.
+All the concepts you will learn in this tutorial and subsequent ones can be applied to any type of gateway.

-## Pre-requisite
+## Prerequisites
 * Follow the installation guide to set up the Argo Events.
 * Make sure to configure Argo Workflow controller to listen to workflow objects created in `argo-events` namespace.